 There is a randomization of the response time in a ±10% range.

 You can also specify your own response time range in

 500...800 format, i.e. the response time is evenly distributed in a 500ms to 800ms interval.

 There is also a more flexible though more complex way to control the response time distribution: buckets:

 10:100..200 80:200..800 10:800..1000

 This expression means that for 10 cases in 100 the response time will be in a 100ms to 200ms interval, for 80 cases of 100 - in a 200ms to 800ms interval, and for another 10 cases - in a 800ms to 1000ms interval.
 By adding more buckets you can form pretty complex response time distributions.

-The headers values are scriptable and can use the same variables as the payload field plus
+The delay value is scriptable and can use the same variables as the payload field plus

 For instance, if the real backend takes longer when you pass it multiple accounts, we can set the delay to reflect that.